Method: GrillJump to Recipe

 After gathering the ingredients, combine the spices in a bowl with a couple tablespoons of water.
 Combining the spices with a bit of liquid before mixing with the meat greatly helps in evenly spreading the spice throughout the meat.
 It is a trick I learned from making Chef Tony Gemignani’s Meatballs Gigante, that I frequently use anytime I am seasoning meat.
 Check out my rendition of his famous meatballs here.

-Next mix the meat mixture with the spice liquid and form into shape of choice.
+Next, mix the meat mixture with the spice liquid and form into shape of choice.
 This is where regional differences take hold.
 Our preference is smaller cigar shaped patties as they cook quicker and fit perfectly into pitas with the Ajvar and other fillings We have also had good luck making them bigger and then slicing them up for serving in the same manner.
 Either way, be sure to let them rest overnight to develop the appropriate flavor and texture.

 Time to grill

 After your grill is at temp cook the sausages over direct heat for 2-3 minutes per side, then remove to indirect heat until they reach an internal temp of 155 degrees.
 The carry over temp will carry the meat to the USDA safe temp of 160.
-Finally, cover the cevapi with foil and let the meat rest for about 5 minutes while you plate the rest of your meal.
+Finally, cover the cevapi with foil and let the grilled sausages rest for about 5 minutes while you plate the rest of your meal.

 Traditionally these are served up simply with some onion and Ajvar sauce.
 We have included the recipe below, or find even more detail about this Balkan delight here: